A conciliation project

 The Warriparinga Project has given the Kaurna people an opportunity to protect and maintain the site as an important place to celebrate the Dreaming.

 This artwork was commissioned by the City of Marion as part of the Local Councils Remember Program, a partnership between the Council for Aboriginal Reconciliation and the Australian Local Government Association.
-The program is to promote the reconciliation process and recognise indigenous people's history and beliefs.
-Warriparinga, the location of the work, is being developed by the City of Marion in conjunction with the Kaurna community as a site of significant cultural heritage.
+Warriparinga, the location of the work, has been developed by the City of Marion in conjunction with the Kaurna community as a site of significant cultural heritage.

 The concept of Warriparinga, adopted in June 1995, includes artworks as an integral part of its interpretative component and function.
-Adelaide artists Margaret Worth, Sherry Rankine and Gavin Malone have undertaken the work.
+Adelaide artists Margaret Worth, Sherry Rankine and Gavin Malone were commissioned to develop this significant work.

 Native Flora and Fauna